College-bound? It's time to get your shots and have 'The Talk'

 - Primary series childhood vaccines: measles, mumps and rubella; all three hepatitis B series; polio series.
 “Most colleges want those for sure, and typically school districts require them,” said Mount Sinai’s Gordon.
 “And most parents do a good job of seeing they are completed.

-- DTaP booster for diphtheria, tetanus, and pertussis has been added because immunity to pertussis or whooping cough wanes with age.
+- Tdap booster for diphtheria, tetanus, and pertussis has been added because immunity to pertussis or whooping cough wanes with age.
 “Sometimes that slips by the wayside,” Gordon said.

 “We don’t want an outbreak of pertussis on a college campus,” said Gordon, “While most adolescents will do fine — a five or 10-day bad cold that will keep you out of class — those with problems of the heart and lungs may end up hospitalized.”